heroWang/JHttpLoad/README.md

 >machine.
 It can be configured to do https fetches as well.
 >JHttpLoad almost has the same  features with http_load.

-JHttpLoad almost has the same features with http_load.
+JHttpLoad almost has the same features as http_load.

 ## Usage